 Degree, Certificate or Diploma

-The Residential Plumbing Certificate program of study prepares students for entry-level skills positions in the residential plumbing industry.
+The Plumbing Technology Certificate program of study prepares students for entry-level skills positions in the residential plumbing industry.
 Classes focus on safety, hand and power tools, materials, pipe joining methods, codebook layout, plan and print reading, and trade calculation.
-Graduates of this program are awarded a certificate.

 New program pending state and regional accreditation approval.